Getting Things Done - GTD

 avatar

-Commented over 6 years ago Michael Potter
+Commented about 7 years ago Michael Potter

 I just switched from Pocket to Instapaper and then read your article....guilty as charged.
 Thanks for bringing some of us info-hoarders to task on Info-hoarding.